Andrehatlo/andrehatlo.github.io/_posts/2019-05-20-home-assistant-step-2.md

 layout: single
 title:  "Home Assistant - Configuring devices: Step 2"
 permalink: /home-assinstant-configurate-devices-step-2/
-excerpt: "In this section we will go through the fundamentals of the Home Assistant web interface, and how to add/configure smart devices in your network"
+excerpt: "Going through the fundamentals of the Home Assistant web interface, and how to add/configure smart devices in your network with HA"
 header:
   image: '/assets/images/ha1.png'
   teaser: '/assets/images/ha1.png'